narkisr/grant/RULES.md

 # Rule 3
-Dont use NOPASSWD tag in user spec
+Dont use NOPASSWD tag followed by an ALL in user spec

    foo ALL = NOPASSWD:EXEC ALL